 “Don’t compromise yourself.
-You are all you’ve got” – Janis Joplin
+You are all you’ve got.”— Janis Joplin

 If you’ve ever been in these sorts of situations, you know how draining it can be.
 You may have had a nagging feeling in your gut that kept sending you red alerts, warning you that you’re doing too much and that you’re running out of steam.
-Yet your emotions and ego were so wrapped up in ‘being enough’ for others, that you lost objectivity, and you chose to dismiss the signs.
+Yet, your ego were so wrapped up in ‘being enough’ for others that you chose to dismiss the signs.

 According to documentary filmmaker Adam Curtis, “our time is one of individualism, that the collective is not trusted and it is only one’s own voice and authenticity that is believed.
 Trying to find and express our individual authentic voice seems to be the standard of our time.”
-As we’ve evolved, we have become conscious of the cost of making choices that aren’t right for us, which go against what’s fundamental to our character.
+As we’ve evolved, we have become conscious of the cost of making choices that aren’t right for us, which go against what’s most important to us.

 This isn’t always simple to do.
 Just look at the fates of freedom fighters such as Nelson Mandela and Gandhi, or human rights activists such as Malala Yousafzai or Malcolm X. In each case, they faced heavy opposition.
 Yet no matter how much they were persecuted, mistreated, and demonized, they stuck to their guns.
 They refused to give into their adversary’s command to abandon the beliefs, values, and principles.

 1. Your (and your loved ones) safety and sense of security: This one goes without saying – if anyone or anything puts the safety of you or your loved ones at risk, you need to back off.
 As we mature, we develop stronger instincts for sniffing out these situations.
 Younger people are more prone to making rash decisions that can cause harm because of their gullibility and inexperience.
 Drunk driving, consuming illegal drugs, and other high-risk behaviors have caused incredible psychological damage and ended too many lives too soon.
 It’s imperative to exercise self-control and listen to our gut.
 It will alert us when something isn’t right.